BC-SECURITY/Long-Live-The-Empire/Exercise 2 - Deployment Basics/Exercise 2.md

 # Exercise 2: Agent Deployment Basics
-This exercise guides you through the basics of agent deployment, including the creation of a listener on Starkiller, generating a stager for command execution, and finally deploying the agent on a workstation.
-These steps provide practical experience in effectively deploying and managing agents within a network and will be using the Kali Linux machine in Immersive Labs.
+This exercise guides you through the basics of agent deployment, including the creation of a listener on Starkiller, generating a stager for command execution, and finally, deploying the agent on a workstation.
+These steps provide practical experience in effectively deploying and managing agents within a network, and will be using the Kali Linux machine in Immersive Labs.

 ## Deploy a Listener